Thumb Carpometacarpal (CMC) Arthritis

 Thumb CMC arthritis can occur from wear and tear or may follow injury of the joint.
 Arthritis is loss of cartilage (cushioning material) between the bones resulting in bone-on-bone contact.
 Loss of this cartilage results in pain and range of motion is sometimes limited.
 In severe cases, the joint may become unstable resulting in a boney “bump” at the base of the thumb.

 Mild cases of thumb CMC arthritis may be treated with splinting of the thumb, avoiding aggravating activities such as pinching, anti-inflammatories, therapy, and/or cortisone injections.
 While non-surgical treatment can relieve mild cases of the condition, surgery may be necessary if it continues to worsen.

 The older traditional CMC open surgery is also known as LRTI, which stands for Ligament Reconstruction Tendon Interposition.
-LRTI requires a large open incision and removal of the entire trapezium bone.
+LRTI requires an open incision and removal of the entire trapezium bone.
 Then, a second incision is made to remove a tendon from the arm.
-This tendon is used to fill the gap left by the removed bone; a surgical pin is often used.
-A cast is typically applied for 4-6 weeks.
-This older traditional method has many disadvantages including potentially large painful scars, long recovery times, and thumb motion is often limited.
+This tendon is used to fill the gap left by the removed bone.
+A splint is typically applied for 4-6 weeks.